pygfx/pylinalg/CONVENTIONS.md

-* **source**: The source frame is the coordinate frame in which to-be-transformed vectors are expressed, i.e., it is the reference frame of the input vectors.
+* **source**: The source frame is the coordinate frame in which to-be-transformed vectors are expressed, i.e., it is the reference frame of the input vectors. *Source* uses homogeneous coordinates.
 * **target**: The target frame is the coordinate frame in which transformed vectors are expressed, i.e., it is the reference frame of the output vectors.

-In addition to the above-mentioned reference frames, pylinalg uses a standardized naming scheme for the axes of a reference frame.
-The convention matches the convention chosen in pygfx:

-* The positive X axis indicates the right direction.
-* The positive Y axis indicates the up direction.
-* The Z axis is interpreted differently depending on the type of object:
-  * For cameras and lights, the _negative_ Z axis is the forward/viewing direction.
-  * For all other objects, the positive Z axis is the forward direction.

-This means that gravity is assumed to act along *world*'s negative y-axis.
-Further, a space shuttle will launch forward in its *local* frame, meaning that it will advance in the direction of the local frame's positive z-axis.
-At the same time a launching space shuttle will move up in *world* coordinates, meaning that it's *world* position will change along the positive y-axis.
+  *Target* uses homogeneous coordinates.

+## Example using the named frames

+To make this concrete, imagine a scene with a space shuttle that is about to lift off.
+The *world* frame is a frame that is anchored to the surface of the planet, the *local* frame is a frame attached to the space shuttle, and the space shuttle's *parent* frame is the *local* frame of the rocket to which the shuttle is attached to.

+In the above example, gravity points along the negative y-axis in *world* (Y is up) and along the positive z-axis in *local* (-Z is forward).
+During take-off, the rocket will generate thrust and move in the direction of *parent*'s negative Z (forward).
+From the perspective of *world*, however, the rocket launches in the direction of the positive y-axis (up, as it should).
+The space shuttle, being attached to the rocket, will be dragged along for the ride.
+It's position relative to the rocket doesn't change; however, from the perspective of *world* it, too, will accelerate along the positive y-axis.

+## Rendering

-To render an object we have to express its vertices in a camera's so-called NDC coordinates, which stands for normalized device coordinates.
-Recall that vertices are expressed in the object's *local* frame, which means we need to work out the transformation from object *local* to NDC.
+To render an object we have to express its vertices in a camera's NDC.
+Recall that vertices are expressed in the object's *local* frame, which means we need to work out the transformation from object *local* to camera NDC.
 We can do this by following the chain of transformations in the scene graph from object *local* via *world* to camera *local* and from camera *local* into NDC.
 Since this chain is very important for rendering, it's parts have special names: